SHARE

 Comfy futons set up for the night.

 Dress Code: Upon arrival, you will be asked to remove your shoes and trade them for slippers to wear around the property.
-You can wear slippers with or without socks, but note that you must take the slippers off before stepping on tatami mats (i.e., in your room or in the dining room).
+You can wear slippers with or without socks, but note that you must take the slippers off before stepping on tatami mats (i.e., in your room or the dining room).
 Separate “toilet slippers” are provided to wear in the bathroom.
-In your room, you will be provided with a yukata—a lightweight cotton kimono—which you can wear anywhere around the ryokan (including in the dining room).
+You will be provided a yukata—a lightweight cotton kimono—in your room, which you can wear anywhere around the Ryokan (including in the dining room).
 Just make sure that you put it on the right way!
-Some ryokans provide instructions, but you can also see this guide if you want to be prepared.
+Some Ryokans provide instructions, but you can also see this guide if you want to be prepared.

 Guests must keep their shoes off throughout their stay at a ryokan (Japanese inn) // FoodNouveau.com

 Shoes remain off at all times inside a ryokan.
-At Seryo ryokan, guests simply leave them at the front door.
+At Seryo Ryokan, guests leave them at the front door.

 About Hot Spring Baths (Onsen)

-Baths filled with natural hot spring water are a major ryokan draw.
-The benefits of bathing in hot spring water are said to be numerous, from stimulating circulation to healing injuries (if the water contains certain minerals).
-Onsen are everywhere in Japan, so Japanese people have been enthusiastic hot spring bathers for hundreds of years.
+Baths filled with natural hot spring water are a major Ryokan draw.
+The benefits of bathing in hot spring water are numerous, from stimulating circulation to healing injuries (if the water contains certain minerals).
+Onsen are everywhere in Japan, so Japanese people have been enthusiastic about hot spring bathers for hundreds of years.
 The etiquette regarding bathing in an onsen can surprise or even baffle Western visitors.
 In short:

 • Wash yourself before entering the hot spring baths.
 The baths are shared, so they need to remain clean!
 The onsen changing room always features a showering area with soap and shampoo.
-Make sure that you rinse yourself thoroughly and completely after using soap and shampoo.
+Ensure to rinse yourself thoroughly and completely after using soap and shampoo.

 • Know that you will bathe in the nude, and there’s a good chance you’ll do so with strangers.
 Bathing suits are forbidden.
 You can use a towel to cover yourself until you reach the bath, but you cannot dip towels into the baths.
-This is usually the thing that makes Westerners most uncomfortable, but rest assured that nobody will stare at you.
-If you are not at ease with the idea of skinny-dipping with strangers, look for a ryokan that also has private hot spring baths.
+This usually makes Westerners most uncomfortable, but rest assured that nobody will stare at you.
+If you are not at ease with skinny-dipping with strangers, look for a ryokan with private hot spring baths.

-• Enquire about the ryokan’s tattoo policy.
-In Japan, tattoos are often still associated with organized crime, so visitors with tattoos can be banned from using shared baths.
+• Enquire about the Ryokan’s tattoo policy.
+In Japan, tattoos are often still associated with organized crime, so tattooed visitors can be banned from using shared baths.
 It may seem discriminatory, but better be informed than sorry.

 • Be aware that hot spring baths are very hot.
 I thought I loved hot baths, but onsen water is really hot.
-The water can naturally reach 100ºC (211ºF), so you should only dip for short periods of time.
-I could not stand remaining more than a couple minutes in at a time!
+The water can naturally reach 102ºF (39ºC), so you should only dip for short periods of time.
+I could not stand remaining more than a few minutes at a time!
 If you have any health issue or condition that could make it dangerous to bathe in such hot waters, by all means, stay out of the onsen!

 • Act like a civilized person.
 Don’t bathe drunk.
 Don’t take pictures.
 Don’t scream or run around the baths.
 In other words, don’t be the obnoxious visitor that gives tourists a bad name.